Follow us on Facebook and Instagram for current information and updates.

-Families from Maine, New Hampshire, Massachusetts, So.
-Carolina, and Florida gathered on September 8, 2018 to celebrate their "Annie-versary" of survival or to remember their loved ones lost to a brain aneurysm.
-The setting on Back Cove in Portland was perfect for the event hosting over 325 people that enjoyed the day and "shared their tears, remembered with love, and walked and ran to honor."
+The 14th annual KAT-Walk & Karo-5K for Brain Aneurysm Awareness was held September 17, 2022 in Portland.
+Families from Maine and throughout New England gathered to celebrate their survival or to remember their loved ones lost to a brain aneurysm.
+The weather was fantastic for the event hosting over 325 people that "shared their tears, remembered with love, and walked and ran to honor."

-To all the many families that came or donated, either to celebrate their survival or to remember their lost ones – thank-you for joining us and for your continued support in making this a special day for so many in the brain aneurysm community.
+With your help, in excess of $22,000 was raised to provide brain aneurysm awareness, education, funding of research, and general support centered on the Brain Aneurysm community in Maine and northern New England.
+To all the many families that came and participated, either to celebrate their survival or to remember their lost ones – thank-you for joining us and for your continued support in making this a special day for so many that have been affected by Brain Aneurysms.

 For those new to our website, we’d like to acquaint you with some background.
 The Maine Brain Aneurysm Awareness Committee (MBAAC) was formed in 2009 and is a group of committed volunteers that seek to remember and honor our loved ones lost to or having survived a brain aneurysm.
 Our mission is to provide support to the brain aneurysm community, raise public awareness regarding early detection and treatment and to help fund research.
 Our ultimate goal is to help save lives and improve the quality of their lives!